BrandonCorey/js109/study_guide_written.md

 # Study Guide: JS109 #

-**NOTE: ALWAYS MENTION RETURN VALUES AND SIDE EFFECTS IF ANY ARE PRESENT**
+**General Guidance**
+- What are the side effects of the code
+- What are the return values or outputs of the code
 - Mention what concept the code demonstrates
-- Variables are not passed to or returned by functions: values or references are passed.

 **Variable vocab check**
 - Declaration